wvanhed/mijnbib/README.md

     -V, --version         show program's version number and exit -v, --verbose         show debug logging

-## Opmerkingen
+## Notes

-- **Authenticatie**.
-Inloggen bij de bibliotheek.be website gebeurt standaard via een webformulier.
-Het is ook mogelijk om de `oauth` manier te gebruiken;
+- **Authentication**.
+Logging in to the bibliotheek.be website is done by default via a web form.
+It is also possible to use the `oauth` method;
-  maar dit is nog experimenteel.
+  but this is still experimental.

         mb = MijnBibliotheek(username, password, login_by="oauth")
         accounts = mb.get_accounts()

-- **Foutafhandeling**.
-Afhankelijk van de toepassing, kan het aangeraden zijn om foutafhandeling te voorzien.
-Het bestand `errors.py` bevat de lijst van Mijnbib-specifieke exceptions.
-De docstrings van de publieke methods bevatten de errors die kunnen optreden.
-Bijvoorbeeld:
+- **Error handling**.
+Depending on the application, it may be advisable to provide error handling.
+The `errors.py` file contains the list of Mijnbib-specific exceptions.
+The docstrings of the public methods contain the errors that can occur.
+For example:

         from mijnbib import AuthenticationError, MijnbibError, MijnBibliotheek